-Sivasagar can be reached through the Rowriah Airport in Jorhat Town that is 55 kms away.
-If you are travelling by train, you should be getting down at Simaluguri which is on the outskirts of Sivasagar town.
+Sivasagar can be reached through the Rowriah Airport in Jorhat Town that is 55 km away.
+If you are traveling by train, you should be getting down at Simaluguri which is on the outskirts of Sivasagar town.

 Sivasagar town shares common boundaries with Dibrugarh District on the east, Jorhat on the west, river Brahmaputra on the North.
 The area is called Upper Assam and is not very far from the easternmost tip of the state.